athaahsan/personal-chatbot/README.md

 ## Features

 - **Personal Q&A**: Provides detailed answers about Atha's background, education, projects, and interests.
-- **General Information**: Capable of answering various general knowledge questions.
+- **Any Topic**: Capable of answering all kinds of questions beyond Atha.
 - **Responsive Interface**: User-friendly and responsive design for smooth interaction.

 ## Technologies Used